Belgian Browning Fabrique Nationale Model-1922 German Nazi WWII Pistol | Circa 1941-1944

 Region: Belgium (Fabrique Nationale, Herstal) – later issued under Nazi Germany

-Material: Steel with walnut grips
+Material: Blued steel with original walnut grips

 Period: World War II, 1941–1944